annotation/stam-python/README.md

 will add them and return the reference.

-These instances play a bigger role in the Python API than their equivalents in the Rust API (which distinguishes owned data, borrowed data aka references and so-called handles).
+These instances play a bigger role in the Python API than their equivalents in the Rust API (which distinguishes owned data, borrowed data aka references, and so-called handles).
 In the Rust API, methods for search are mostly implemented on the main `AnnotationStore` or `AnnotationDataSet`, reflecting the underlying ownership model more strictly.
 In the Python API, they are implemented on the types themselves.
 Here's a comparison of some common methods: